-Ohana Care uses the Best Friends™ Approach with all our home care services and home care clients.
+Ohana Care uses the Best Friends™ Approach with all our senior home care services and home care clients.
 Our trained companions come to you, our beloved clients, wherever you are in the city and the surrounding areas.
-Our approach focuses on positive interactions that enhance all dimensions of wellness.
+Our approach focuses on positive interactions that enhance all dimensions of well-being.

 Reach out to us and we will get back to you on the same day.

 We assess your health care needs and discuss how we can help.